dfiorentino/AzureCloudEngineerFromScratch/README.md

 The purpose of this repo is to provide a list of projects related to <strong>Microsoft Azure</strong> to help people to gain knowledge about Azure Cloud Services.

-This content will be update on weekly basis, so stay tuned for more...
+This content is based on the skills outline for the AZ104 exam.
+Every week we are going to upload more content about basic concepts, definitions, how-to and practices/exercise, so stay tuned for more...

 # Basic - Content (Level 100)